 TETANUS or "LOCK JAW" is a zoonotic disease (affects animals and humans).
-It cannot be transmitted between animals, animals and humans or visa versa, however IT IS COMPLETELY PREVENTABLE!
+It cannot be transmitted between animals, animals and humans or vise versa, however IT IS COMPLETELY PREVENTABLE!
 A Tetanus Toxoid vaccine confers immunity for up to 10 years in humans.
 Not so in animals.
 We recommend horses, goats, sheep and pigs get a booster at least once a year.
 Dogs are less susceptible and vaccines are not usually given.
 If your dog does contract tetanus (e.g. via at spay or neuter sites), it usually survives with adequate treatment and care.
 Not so in other animals.

 Here in Bermuda more goats are susceptible than realised.
 I have witnessed this disease in goats, pigs, sheep and a horse.
 In all instances except the sheep, which was vaccinated previously, the animals were humanely euthanized.
 The prolonged suffering and cost of extended care with no guarantee of survival played a huge role in the owners' decision.
 However once vaccinated, as in the case of the sheep mentioned above, healing occurs rapidly with treatment.